gfeyewollega2016-glitch/causal-geoxai-yrb/README.md

 ## How to Reproduce
 1. Download the harmonised dataset from the provided public sources and apply all data preprocessing and preparation within the desired ROI
-2. Run *Colab notebook.ipynb /python code/run_all.py* (or execute scripts in order: 01 → 02 → 03 → 04).
+2. Run *Colab notebook.ipynb /python code/run_all.py* (or execute scripts in order: 01 → 02 → 03 → 04==).
-3. Results will be written to `outputs/`.
+3. Results will be written to "outputs".

 ## Citation
 If you use this code, please cite the associated paper (once published) and this repository.